Themes in A Song of Ice and Fire: World

 One of the most conspicuous aspects of the world of Westeros is the long and random nature of the seasons.
-Fans have developed lengthy scientific theories for the seasons, but Martin insists there is a supernatural fantasy explanation instead of a scientific one.
-Martin rather enjoyed the symbolism of the seasons, with summer as a time of growth and plenty and joy and winter is a dark time where one has to struggle for survival.
+Fans have developed lengthy scientific theories for the seasons, but Martin insists on a supernatural fantasy explanation rather than a scientific one.
+Martin rather enjoyed the symbolism of the seasons, with summer as a time of growth and plenty and joy, and winter as a dark time where one has to struggle for survival.

-The world of A Song of Ice and Fire is primarily populated by humans, although giants, the so-called "Others" and the Children of the Forest appear as other sentient species in the extreme North of Westeros, beyond the Wall.
+The world of A Song of Ice and Fire is primarily populated by humans, although giants, the so-called "Others," and the Children of the Forest appear as other sentient species in the extreme North of Westeros, beyond the Wall.
 In addition to ordinary animals such as dogs, cats, and horses, some species of animals inhabiting Martin's world are similar to real-world Pleistocene megafauna such as aurochs, direwolves, and mammoths.
-Of these megafauna, only aurochs are commonly encountered throughout Westeros, as a domesticated herd animal.
+Of these megafauna, only the aurochs is commonly encountered throughout Westeros as a domesticated herd animal.
 Direwolves and mammoths are only found in the Lands Beyond the Wall in the extreme north.
 The direwolves adopted by the Stark children exhibit signs of being far more intelligent than common dogs or wolves.
 Each wolf pup grows to reflect the temperament of the child they bond with.
 Mythical creatures such as mermaids, unicorns, manticores, kraken, leviathans, basilisks, and most prominently dragons (although their description is more akin to wyverns) also appear or are mentioned.

 Children of the Forest

 Children of the Forest are presented as the original inhabitants of Westeros, but unseen for thousands of years.
 They are thought to be diminutive humanoid creatures, dark and beautiful, with mysterious powers over dreams and nature.
-They were graceful, quick and agile, able to move with quiet swiftness on land as well as through mountains and trees.
+They were graceful, quick, and agile, able to move with quiet swiftness on land as well as through mountains and trees.
 George R. R. Martin has said: "The children are ... well, the children.
 Elves have been done to death".

-In the background of the series, the Children of the Forest fought a series of wars against the First Men (a civilization of primitive warriors wielding bronze weapons and riding horses), until the Pact of the Isle of Faces, wherein the First Men obtained control of the open lands and the Children that of the forests.
+In the background of the series, the Children of the Forest fought a series of wars against the First Men (a civilization of primitive warriors wielding bronze weapons and riding horses), until the Pact of the Isle of Faces, wherein the First Men obtained control of the open lands and the Children of the Forest retained theirs over the forests.
 The Pact was weakened after four thousand years by the emergence of the Others, who were vanquished by the combined use of obsidian, fire, the magic of the old gods, and the building of the Wall.
-In the following centuries the Children gradually disappeared, and it was presumed that they left Westeros or became extinct.
+In the following centuries, the Children gradually disappeared, and it was presumed that they left Westeros or became extinct.
 Little of their legacy is present in the series beyond their worship of nameless gods, still practiced by some in the North, and the remaining Weirwoods through which the Children communicated telepathically.